PraveenKarape/calculator-app/README.md

 **Simple Calculator Project**
 Welcome to the Simple Calculator Project!
 This repository contains a basic calculator implementation designed to perform fundamental arithmetic operations.
-With a clear and concise user interface, this calculator is perfect for quick calculations without unnecessary complexity.
+With a clear and concise user interface.
+This calculator is perfect for quick calculations without unnecessary complexity.

 **Features**
-Addition, subtraction, multiplication, and division operations Intuitive and user-friendly design
+Addition, subtraction, multiplication, and division operations.
+Intuitive and user-friendly design.
-Requires minimal user input for efficient calculations Usage
+Requires minimal user input for efficient calculations Usage.
 Clone the repository to your local machine.
-Open the calculator.html file in a web browser.
+Open the **Index.html** file in a web browser.
 Input the numbers and select the desired operation.
 View the calculated result instantly.